-In this article, we’ll discuss how cash advances work and the important information you should know about cash advances before you consider using this type of financing.
+In this article, we’ll discuss how credit card cash advances work and the important information you should know before you consider using this type of financing.

 What is a cash advance?

 When you make a debit card withdrawal, you are accessing your own funds from your bank account.
-With a cash advance, you are essentially borrowing the money from your credit card company, and the amount you withdraw will be charged to your account.
+With a credit card cash advance, you are borrowing funds against your available credit line.

-Cash advances often come with transaction fees and a higher annual percentage rate (APR), and there are often limits on how much cash you can take out with a cash advance.[1]
+Credit card cash advances often come with transaction fees and a higher annual percentage rate (APR), and there are often limits on how much cash you can take out.[1]

 How to get a cash advance from a credit card